 We believe in the opposite approach.
 We believe in supporting people who are up-and-coming, as well as established.
 We believe in sharing the struggles behind the success, not just the accomplishments.
 And we believe in getting to know the person and their philosophy, not just their art, product, or business.
 We believe that by telling more stories we can make a bigger impact on our communities and the world.
 If only a handful of stories are told, then only a handful of people can benefit from the power of storytelling.
 We think communities are better when we know each other at a deeper level, but that’s not possible if we are only exposed to the stories of a select group and tiny percentage within the community.

 We value diversity: We take pride in the diversity you’ll find on our site.
-You’ll find people of all different backgrounds, races, countries of origin, religions, sexual preferences, gender identifications, professions, education levels, colors, shapes, and sizes featured on our site.
+You’ll find people of all different backgrounds, races, countries of origin, religions, sexual orientations, gender identifications, professions, education levels, colors, shapes, and sizes featured on our site.
 Relative to almost any other media organization, on a typical day, even a cursory glance at our homepage will highlight how much more diverse we are relative to almost any other media outlet.
 This is intentional.
 We strive to make our platform accessible to groups that have traditionally been underrepresented in the media.

 Authenticity over polish: We publish people’s stories in their own words, even when there are grammatical issues because we believe it’s important to highlight that not all successful people sound the same, have flawless writing skills, etc. If every time you see a feature of someone successful in the media and everything about them is perfect – from editing their responses to photoshopping their images to remove every “imperfection,” you may get the false idea that successful people are perfect and that if one is not perfect, they might not be capable of success.
 We want to debunk this myth by showing that success comes in many forms/styles/education-levels/writing-styles, etc. That said, we all make mistakes, so if you notice an error in your submission after the fact, we are more than happy to work with you to correct it.